A Lie algebraic pattern behind logarithmic CFTs: Shift systems and free field algebras

 define a $B$-action of a shift system.
 For a $B$-action to be compatible with the structure of VOSA, it should be even, but in the case \eqref{super case}, $e^{\sqrt{p}\alpha_r}_{(0)}$ is odd as we checked above.
 To avoid this problem, in the case of \eqref{super case}, let us consider $V_{\sqrt{p}(Q+\lambda)}\otimes F$ and $(e^{\sqrt{p}\alpha_r}\otimes\phi)_{(0)}$ instead of $V_{\sqrt{p}Q}$ and $e^{\sqrt{p}\alpha_r}_{(0)}$, respectively.
 Then since $\phi\in F$ is odd, $(e^{\sqrt{p}\alpha_r}\otimes\phi)_{(0)}$ is even.
 From now on we consider the following two cases: For case \eqref{non-super case} and \eqref{super case},

 respectively.
-Recall that in Definition \ref{Def FT data}\eqref{conformal grading of FT data}, we need a grading of $V_\lambda$ which decomposes $V_\lambda$ into finite dimensional weight $B$-modules.
+Recall that in Definition \ref{Def FT data}\eqref{conformal grading of FT data}, we need a grading of $V_\lambda$ which decomposes $V_\lambda$ into finite-dimensional weight $B$-modules.
 Here we shall employ the conformal grading by $\omega$ above.
-Then, in order for the operators $\{f_i,h_i\}_{i\in\Pi}$ to define the $B$-action in the shift system, in addition to the Serre relation and integrability, the conformal weights must be preserved \footnote{Note that compatibility with the entire Virasoro action is not necessarily required.}.
-In each cases \eqref{non-super case}, \eqref{super case}, let us determine such a conformal vector $\omega$ and describe the shift system naturally derived from the choice of $\omega$.
-In particular, we will give the pair $(\Lambda,\uparrow)$ as special cases of Example \ref{example ours}, and thus Definition \ref{Def FT data}\eqref{FT data 1},\eqref{FT data 2} are satisfied.
+Then, for the operators $\{f_i,h_i\}_{i\in I}$ to define the $B$-action in the shift system, in addition to the Serre relation and integrability, the conformal weights must be preserved\footnote{Note that compatibility with the entire Virasoro action is not necessarily required.}.
+In each case \eqref{non-super case}, \eqref{super case}, let us determine such a conformal vector $\omega$ and describe the shift system naturally derived from the choice of $\omega$.
+In particular, we will give the pair $(\Lambda,\uparrow)$ as special cases of Example \ref{example ours}, and thus Definition \ref{Def FT data}\eqref{FT data 1},\eqref{FT data 2} is satisfied.